Amazon Water Project

 Water In The Amazon

-The the abundance of water in the rainforest doesn’t exactly equate to clean drinking water.
+Abundance of water in the rainforest doesn’t equate to clean drinking water.

 Water Contamination